 In this post Sarah is going to give you some excellent pointers for how you can stick to your January fitness goals and make your time in the gym rewarding and long lived.

 We all begin the year with our best intentions, often with the shared goal of being fit, healthy, toning up or losing that winter fluff.
 Time and time again I see people fall off the wagon despite having the correct motivation and will power - often life just gets in the way.
 There are a few core principles which I ensure my clients understand in order for them to meet their New Year’s goals and keep on the right path to health and fitness.

 Following a specific diet plan is one of the most successful ways in which you can keep in control of your goals.
 Having a plan to follow means you can stay in control of what you eat, as all your meals will be prepared in advance and portion controlled.
 Second guessing food and trying to count calories in the shop is not only laborious, it’s ineffective and will kill your motivation.
 Having a tailored plan made up for you by a nutritionist or your trainer will set you up perfectly to meet your fitness goals.
-It does not have to be boring or repetitive and there can be a variety of alternatives too, after all, abs are made in the kitchen!
+The Beurer DS61 Nutritional Analysis Scale will take all the guesswork out of you eating plan!

 Set a goal

 A goal is highly significant when it comes to sticking to your January fitness plans.
 This can be anything from looking your best at a special event or family get together, or achieving a big fitness goal like a 10k.
 It’s so important to have a specific thing to aim for because this will keep your mind on track and your motivation firmly in place, and of course goals are there to be exceeded.
 Short-term goals lead to long-term goals!

 Don’t go at 100mph – be realistic